At least 4 crores (40 million) smartphone users in India could take up 5G in the first year of 5G being made available.

 However, while 5G users are satisfied with the speed, about 70 percent are dissatisfied with the availability of innovative services and new apps.

-At least 7 in 10 potential early adopters of 5G in India expect higher speeds than 4G while 6 in 10 expect pricing innovation from Communication Service Providers (CSP) like 5G data sharing between family members or across devices.
+At least 7 in 10 potential early adopters of 5G in India expect higher speeds than 4G.
+In contrast, 6 in 10 expect pricing innovation from Communication Service Providers (CSP) like 5G data sharing between family members or across devices.

 The report explored consumer sentiment and perception from 26 markets, including the US, the UK, China, and South Korea.